amirgamil/flora/README.md

 Flora is an experiment to explore this.

 ## How do I navigate the garden?
-This is explained in detail in the tutorial at the [start](https://flora.amirbolous.com/) - please refer to that.
+This is explained in detail in the tutorial at the [start](https://flora.amirbolous.com/) when you launch Flora - please refer to that.

 ## Design
 Settling on the design took several weeks of experiments.
 I wanted to be able to create a graph-like feel for viewing the data in my garden.
 The challenge was creating something that was intuitive but also technically feasible (within a little bit of time).
 This is why I settled on a "parent tree" isolated from the "forests" which are all of the most related pieces of data to the parent.